-Groundwater recharge through surface spreading occurs in the Montebello Forebay Spreading Grounds adjacent to the Rio Hondo and the San Gabriel River, within the unlined portion of the San Gabriel River, and behind the Whittier Narrows Dam in the Whittier Narrows Reservoir.
-Owned and operated by the Los Angeles County Department of Public Works (LACDPW), they were originally constructed in 1938 for flood control and conservation of local storm water, but have been used since the 1950s to replenish the basins with imported water and since 1962 with recycled water.
+Groundwater recharge through surface spreading occurs intentionally in the Montebello Forebay Spreading Grounds adjacent to the Rio Hondo and the San Gabriel River, within the unlined portion of the San Gabriel River, and incidental recharge behind the Whittier Narrows Dam in the Whittier Narrows Reservoir.
+Owned by the Los Angeles County Flood Control District (LACFCD) and operated by the Los Angeles County Department of Public Works (LACDPW), they were originally constructed in 1938 for flood control and conservation of local storm water, but have been used since the 1950s to replenish the basins with imported water and since 1962 with recycled water.

 The District currently uses recycled water that has gone through tertiary treatment for its spreading needs.
 Since tertiary recycled water is a high quality, less expensive, and available year-round source of replenishment water, the District maximizes its use within established regulatory limits.
 These limits are discussed below under "Expected Availability of Replenishment Water".
 The District has historically targeted 50,000 AFY of tertiary recycled water for spreading to meet regulatory limits.
 However, with the recent modifications to the District's permit to allow 45% tertiary recycled water over a running 10-year average (see below under Expected Availability of Replenishment Water), the District can now target higher amounts as long as sufficient dilution water is available from storm water and imported water.
-For the ensuing year, WRD is planning on 56,000 AF of tertiary recycled water for spreading.
+For the ensuing year, WRD is planning on 61,000 AF of tertiary recycled water for spreading.

-The District is also anticipating completion of its Albert Robles Center for Water Recycling and Environmental Learning (ARC - formerly known as the Groundwater Replenishment Improvement Project or GRIP) in 2018, which will use the tertiary recycled water as source water and provide additional treatment including ultrafiltration, reverse osmosis (RO), and ultraviolet advanced oxidation processes (UVAOP) to improve overall water quality.
-The advanced treated water will either be used for spreading and/or injection.
-Although the ARC facility is designed to produce up to 10,000 AFY, since it will not be online for the full year next year, the District anticipates 7,000 AF.
+The District has also completed its Albert Robles Center for Water Recycling and Environmental Learning (ARC - formerly known as the Groundwater Replenishment Improvement Project or GRIP) in 2019, which will use the tertiary recycled water as source water and provide additional treatment including ultrafiltration, reverse osmosis (RO), and ultraviolet advanced oxidation processes (UVAOP) to improve overall water quality.
+The advanced treated water will either be used for spreading and/or direct injection into the aquifers.
+The District anticipates 10,000 AF of ARC water in the ensuing year.
+This total of 71,000 AF of recycled water eliminates the need for imported water.